-Whilst this European Standard is written primarily for Automatic Gas Burner Control Systems used on or in appliance for cooking, heating, hot water production, refrigeration, lighting or washing and having, where applicable, a normal water temperature not exceeding 105 °C, it may be usefully quoted, as a whole or in part, by standards for other equipment.
+Whilst this document is written primarily for Automatic Oil Burner Control Systems used on or in appliance for cooking, heating, hot water production, refrigeration, lighting or washing and having, where applicable, a normal water temperature not exceeding 105 °C, it may be usefully quoted, as a whole or in part, by standards for other equipment.

-The functional characteristics of the automatic burner control systems, programming units, and their associated flame detector devices, in so far as they are not laid down in this standard, are given by the standards for the appliances for which the automatic burner control systems are intended.
+The functional characteristics of the automatic burner control systems, programming units, and their associated flame detector devices, in so far as they are not laid down in this document, are given by the standards for the appliances for which the automatic burner control systems are intended.

-This standard deals with immunity aspects of Electromagnetic Compatibility (E.M.C.) only.
+This document deals with immunity aspects of Electromagnetic Compatibility (EMC) only.
 Since automatic burner control systems are intended for use as an integrated or incorporated part of an appliance, further EMC tests (both immunity and emission) may be required for the intended use.

-1 Scope 🖌
+1 Scope

-This European Standard specifies the requirements, operating conditions and test methods for burner control systems for automatic and semi-automatic oil burners with or without fans.
+This document specifies the requirements, operating conditions and test methods for burner control systems for automatic and semi-automatic oil burners with or without fans.